PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Synthetic Experiments

 \subsection{Analysis}

-We conducted experiments across 50 unique simulations by repeatedly sampling the resources' payoff distributions and players' weights.
-Our method, alongside the baseline approaches, was evaluated by computing the average regret across all players and quantifying the number of rounds where players diverged from the most efficient PNE.
-The experimental results are depicted in \Figref{fig:exp}.
+We conducted experiments across 50 unique simulations, repeatedly sampling the resources' payoff distributions and players' weights.
+Our method, along with baseline approaches, was assessed by measuring the average regret (given in \cref{eq:regret}) across all players and tracking the number of rounds in which players deviated from the most efficient PNE (given in \cref{eq:non-eq}).
+The experimental results are presented in \cref{fig:exp}.

 From the figure, we can observe that our methodology consistently surpasses all baselines across different data-generating processes.
 Given that none of the baselines is designed specifically for our PPA-Game, they often fail to identify the PNE.
 Consequently, their performance curves are linear across all setups, indicating that both regrets and the count of Non-PNE rounds increase linearly with $T$.
 By contrast, our method exhibits a diminishing slope as $T$ grows, reinforcing the idea that our approach eventually converges to the most efficient PNE.
 These experimental findings also demonstrate that the PNE solution can vary significantly based on game formulations, emphasizing the pivotal role of precise game formulation in practical scenarios.